KavrakiLab/vamp/README.md

 ```
 This is handled by default in the configuration function.

+For `fcit`, there are also the settings:
+- `--batch_size`: The number of samples to evaluate in a batch per iteration.
+Default is 1000.
+- `--optimize`: If true, will use all iterations and samples available to find the best possible solution.
+Default is False.
+If true, set `--max_samples` to the desired value of refinement.

 For simplification:
 - `--simplification_operations`: sequence of shortcutting heuristics to apply each iteration.
 By default, `[SHORTCUT,BSPLINE]`.
 Can specify any sequence of the above keys.
-- `--max_iterations`: maximum iterations of simplification.
+- `--simplificiation_max_iterations`: maximum iterations of simplification.
 If no heuristics do any work, then early terminates from simplification.
+- `--simplificiation_interpolation`: if non-zero, will interpolate the path before simplification heuristics are applied to the desired resolution.
 - `--bspline_max_steps`: maximum iterations of B-spline smoothing.
 - `--bspline_min_change`: minimum change before smoothing is done.
 - `--bspline_midpoint_interpolation`: point along each axis B-spline interpolation is done from.